• Bread Machine

 • This bread machine white bread recipe makes what is known as a country white bread or farm bread.
 This type of bread uses typical farm (country-side) ingredients such as milk, butter and eggs.

 • Country white breads are an old-fashioned style of sandwich bread with (in my opinion) a nice homemade taste.
 However, if you are looking for an extra soft white bread, you should try Bread Dad’s Bread Machine Buttermilk Bread.
-Or if your family can’t eat eggs, you should try our buttery Bread Machine White Bread.
+Or if your family can’t eat eggs, you should try my buttery Bread Machine White Bread.

 • Milk and butter help to provide a richer flavor to bread machine white bread recipes.
 These ingredients also help to soften white breads.
 Eggs help with things such as color, leavening, structure and moisture in this all purpose flour bread machine recipe.